open-cogsci/osdoc/content/usage/variables-and-conditional-statements.md

 %--
 figure:
- id: %FigShowIf
+ id: FigShowIf
  source: show-if.png
- caption: \'Show if\' statements can be used to indicate that certain elements from a `sketchpad` or `feedback` item should only be shown under specific circumstances.
+ caption: "'Show if' statements can be used to indicate that certain elements from a `sketchpad` or `feedback` item should only be shown under specific circumstances."
 --%

 Note that the moment at which a conditional statement is evaluated may affect how your experiment works.
 This is related to the prepare-run strategy employed by OpenSesame, which is explained here: